 The deductible is the the amount that you are responsible for before a large claim is paid.
 An example is the hospital bill following a surgery or accident.
 But depending on the type of policy you have, you will not have to meet this amount for covered prescriptions and office visits.
 So, hypothetically, if you are extremely healthy and rarely have large medical claims, you might never use or meet your deductible.

 Therefore, a higher amount may make financial sense.
-For a family of four, in many parts of the state, a private plan from Anthem, Humana or Medical Mutual will cost about $2000 less per year by increasing the amount from $2,500 to $5,000.
+For a family of four, in many parts of the state, a private plan from SummaCare, Ambetter, or Medical Mutual will cost about $2000 less per year by increasing the deductible from $2,500 to $6,000 (or higher).

 This savings can increase to as much as $2,500 to $3,500 if the deductible is increased from $1,500 to $5,000 or $7,150.
 And of course, an HSA (get details here) should always be considered.
 Over a 10-year period, a family can easily save about $20,000 in premiums.
-Unless you have multiple major medical problems, you'll easily come out ahead.
+Unless you have multiple major medical problems, you'll easily pay less.

 Are there risks?
 Yes.
 Just like your auto insurance, when you increase your collision and/or comprehensive deductibles and you will have to pay more if you have an accident that is your fault, your health insurance in Ohio works the same way.
-It's great to save money but it's not a lot of fun to pay an extra $2,500 a few years in a row.
+It's great to save money but it's not very economical to pay an extra $2,500 a few years in a row.

-But since many hospitals and medical facilities will "bargain" with you regarding an outstanding obligation, we continue to encourage the use of higher amounts.
-For example, often a hospital will agree to accept a lesser amount and also allow you to pay the balance over time in monthly installments.
+Since many hospitals and medical facilities will "bargain" with you, regarding an outstanding obligation, we continue to encourage the use of higher out-of-pocket expense limits.
+For example, often a hospital will agree to accept a lesser amount, and also allow you to pay the balance in monthly installments.
+Generally, up to 60 months is available, with the approval of the hospital.
+Other medical facilities, such as Urgent Care centers, surgical centers, and physician's offices, may not be as accommodating.

-In that scenario, you can utilize the few hundred dollars of savings each month and simply pay that to the hospital.
+In the previous hospital scenario, you can utilize the few hundred dollars of savings each month and simply pay that to the hospital.
 Each facility operates independently, and their billing and write-off procedures would have to be discussed directly with them, and not the insurer.
+HSA deposits may be available for this type of arrangement, assuming the medical expenses are qualified.

-For example, let's assume you had a major hospital stay (Miami Valley Hospital in Dayton) as a result of a heart attack and the accompanying surgeries, procedures, treatment etc... and the outstanding bill was $250,000.
-Also included would be specialist plus room and facility charges.
+For example, let's assume you had a major hospital stay (Miami Valley Hospital in Dayton, Ohio State University Wexner Medical Center, or Fairview Hospital) as a result of a heart attack, and the accompanying surgeries, procedures, treatment etc... and the outstanding bill was $250,000.
+Also included were specialist, room, anesthesia, and facility charges.

 The copay, which is usually between $15 and $40, is the amount that you pay out of your own pocket for an office visit to your physician or specialist.
 Sometimes the specialist copay is higher, often reaching $50.
 Of course, if you have a "high deductible" or "catastrophic" policy, there may not be any copay since you would have to pay most of the bill (minus a negotiated discount).